jakebellacera/dotfiles/README.md

 ### Install options

 * Use the `--skip-macos` flag to skip the macos/init.sh script
+* Use the `--skip-git` flag to skip installing git configuration
 * Use the `--skip-homebrew` flag to skip installing homebrew & dependencies
+* Use the `--skip-vim` flag to skip installing vim & configuration
+* Use the `--skip-zsh` flag to skip installing oh-my-zsh & configuration

 ## Uninstallation